Year 8 Course Information

 Students will expand on the experience and learning from Year 7 by creating designed solutions across a range of technologies contexts.
 They develop criteria for success, including sustainability considerations, and use these to judge the suitability of their ideas and designed solutions and processes.
 They create and adapt design ideas, make considered decisions and communicate to different audiences.
 They achieve this by using appropriate technical terms and a range of technologies and graphical representation techniques.
 Students apply project management skills and document using project plans to manage production processes.
 They independently and safely produce effective design solutions for the intended purpose.

-Students apply their newly learned hand and machine sewing skills in a creative manner to produce individualised work.
-The first task is to create a cushion cover design to meet specific design brief requirements, then followed by a polar fleece bear.
-Alongside this, students complete book work to familiarise them with terminology and an understanding in how textiles are used in everyday living situations.
+Students apply their newly learned hand and machine sewing skills in a creative manner to produce individualised work that experiments with a range of fabrics and materials, dyeing and stencilling.
+Alongside this, students complete a workbook to familiarise themselves with terminology and an understanding of how textiles are used in everyday living situations.